Roasted Whole Carrots with Honey and Lime

 This post may contain affiliate links.
 Please read my disclosure policy.

-A simple recipe for tangy-sweet roasted carrots that celebrates my favorite humble vegetable!
-Tossed with olive oil, honey, spices, fresh lime, herbs and crumbled soft feta cheese, this is a back-pocket recipe you’ll make over and over.
+A simple recipe for tangy-sweet roasted whole carrots that celebrates my favorite everyday vegetable.
+Tossed with olive oil, honey, ground spices, fresh lime, herbs and crumbled soft feta cheese, this is a back-pocket recipe you’ll make over and over.

-My technique for roasted carrots makes tender, sweet carrots with the best combination of sweet and tangy flavors.
-It’s the best way to elevate everyday, humble carrots — I hope they’ll become one of your favorite vegetable recipes.
+My technique for roasting whole carrots makes them tender and sweet, seasoned with a combination of sweet and tangy flavors.
+It’s an easy way to elevate the humble carrot!

-Next to stovetop-cooked glazed carrots, roasting baby carrots wih olive oil, spices and a bright hit of lime juice is the perfect way to enhance their natural sweetness.
+Next to stovetop-cooked glazed carrots, roasting baby carrots with olive oil, spices and a bright hit of lime juice is the perfect way to enhance their natural sweetness.

-- Carrots: Bunches of carrots with their fresh greens attached are ideal if you can find them.
+- Carrots: Choose smaller carrots (less than 2-inches in diameter) for the best results.
+Bunches of carrots with their fresh greens attached are ideal if you can find them.
 Bagged carrots without the tops are fine too, but I highly recommend seeking out the freshest ones possible.
 That means carrots that don’t have visible cracks and/or hairy roots growing on them, which is a sign they’ve been in storage for a while.

 - Spices: I use basic pantry spices to perk up the flavor of roasted carrots.
 They’re naturally-sweet taste pairs beautifully with cumin, smoked paprika and coriander.

-- Honey: Use a bit of honey, or maple syrup to complement the carrots.
+- Honey: You’ll need a drizzle of honey or maple syrup to complement the carrots.

 - Lime: Fresh lime juice add that pop of acidity to contrast with the sugars in the carrots and honey.